Droggelbecher/bevy-fast-tilemap/README.md

 That being said, I can currently not afford the time to ensure it works for everyone else or other platforms or with your favourite features.

-You're very welcome to use this in whatever way you want, but be warned the maturity is rather experimental.

-If you have ideas to extend this, you're very welcome to shoot me a PR, even better lets chat about it first.
+You're very welcome to use this in whatever way you want (just don't claim my work as yours), but be warned the maturity is rather experimental.
+If you want to contribute, you're very welcome to shoot me a PR, even better lets chat about it first.

 # How it works

-The principle is probably not new but nonetheless quite helpful:
-The whole tilemap (-layer) is rendered as a single quad and a shader cares for rendering the correct tiles at the correct position.
+The principle is probably not new but nonetheless quite helpful: The whole tilemap (-layer) is rendered as a single quad and a shader cares for rendering the correct tiles at the correct position.

-# Limitions
+# Limitations

 Currently this has only been tested on Windows, so dont expect other platforms to work.
 There is currently no support for non-square tiles (isometric/hex/etc...).
 It should for many cases be possible to simulate these by having more square tiles (& some logic) that together express your shapes.